agray998/QA-DevOps-Fundamental-Project/README.md

 ![add question](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/addq.png)
 The user is then redirected to a page which allows them to add up to four options for the question.
 The view questions page displays a list of the questions which have been added so far, which are hyperlinked to allow the user to view, update and delete the associated options:
 ![view questions](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/viewqs.png)
 Users can also update and delete questions, the app is set up so that deleting a question also removes the associated options.

+## Future Work:
+In future sprints, I would like to add the additional functionality of question categorisation and a statistics page which provides a break-down by quiz.
+If the appropriate security measures were adhered to, future sprints could also reconsider adding user profiles which would allow users to view and write quizzes specific to them.